RamanLab/iCOMIC_doc/docs/installation.md

 The entire source code for the tool is available at “ [Github link](https://github.com/RamanLab/iCOMIC) ”

 #### 2.3.
 Conda Installation
-Create an envronment and install the dependencies associated with iCOMIC by using the following command
+Create an environment and install the dependencies associated with iCOMIC by using the following command

 Step 1:
 ```